Machine Learning-Driven Predictive Resource Management in Complex Science Workflows: Machine Learning-Based Predictive Resource Management

 \textbf{Model 1} (RAM classification) attains 88\% accuracy and macro F1 of 0.73, with a high ROC-AUC of 0.98.
-Notably, classwise results in Table~\ref{tab:prf_per_class} indicate the model achieves especially strong recall in bin1 (0.95) and bin4 (0.92). \textbf{Model 2} (CPU time classification) matches this overall performance, with 86\% accuracy, macro F1 of 0.73, and ROC-AUC of 0.99; the lowest per-class F1 scores (bin3: 0.52, bin4: 0.51) are due to class rarity but remain operationally useful. \textbf{Model 3}, a binary classifier for I/O intensity, obtains 94\% accuracy and macro F1 of 0.94, along with a near-perfect ROC-AUC of 0.99.
+Notably, classwise results in Table~\ref{tab:prf_per_class} indicate the model achieves especially strong recall in bin1 (0.95) and bin4 (0.92). \textbf{Model 2} (CPU time classification) matches this overall performance, with 86\% accuracy, macro F1 of 0.73, and ROC-AUC of 0.99; the lowest per-class F1 scores (bin3: 0.52, bin4: 0.51) are due to class rarity but remain operationally useful.\\

+\textbf{Model 3}, a binary classifier for I/O intensity, obtains 94\% accuracy and macro F1 of 0.94, along with a near-perfect ROC-AUC of 0.99.
 Both “low” and “high” I/O intensity classes are identified robustly, as confirmed by the ROC curve in Figure~\ref{fig:all_rocs}c.
 For \textbf{Model 4} (walltime classification), accuracy reaches 91\% with macro F1 of 0.80 and ROC-AUC of 0.99, indicating uniformly high performance across the five prediction bins.\\

 All metrics are evaluated on held-out test sets comprising 15\% of the data, and model selection is guided by validation set performance and class-weighted loss to mitigate data imbalance~\cite{nature_metrics}.
-As shown in Figure~\ref{fig:all_rocs}, the ROC curves further demonstrate the ability of each model to distinguish target classes across threshold settings, with consistently strong micro-average AUC values underscoring high discriminative effectiveness.
+As shown in Figure~\ref{fig:all_rocs}, the ROC curves further demonstrate the ability of each model to distinguish target classes across threshold settings, with consistently strong micro-average AUC values underscoring high discriminative effectiveness.\\